 CHAT 2.0 will come to Kansas City on July 19, 2016 at Kansas City’s Kauffman Center for the Performing Arts.
 Global advocate for girls’ education and Nobel Peace Prize recipient Malala Yousafzai, along with her father Ziauddin Yousafzai will speak candidly to the continuing world-wide fight for education for all.
 Their message is one of empowerment that seeks to enable girls to complete 12 years of safe, quality education so that they can achieve their potential and be positive change-makers in their families and communities.
 During her first-ever tour of the United States, a unique aspect of CHAT 2.0 will give the audience an opportunity to participate in a Q&A with Malala and her father.

 “Bishop-McCann is committed to leveraging our resources to provide a platform for important and tough conversations.
-Gatherings like CHAT 2.0, with guests Malala and Ziauddin Yousafzai, benefitting Kansas City’s own KC STEM Alliance, have unique potential to fuel change in the world,” said Bishop-McCann founder Dan Nilsen.
+Gatherings like the speaker series CHAT 2.0, with guests Malala and Ziauddin Yousafzai, benefitting Kansas City’s own KC STEM Alliance, have unique potential to fuel change in the world,” said Bishop-McCann founder Dan Nilsen.